aceeric/pycmdparse/README.md

 ```
 Regarding the 'supported_options', there are two option types: `bool` is for things like `-v`, or `--verbose` that are False by default, and set to a value of True by the presence of the option on the command line.

 The second option type is `param`.
 A `param` option accepts one or more parameters from the command line.
 Examples: `-f filename`, or `--filelist file1 file2 file3`.
+The behavior is goverened by the `mult-type` and `count` keys.

 ### todo...
 1. Complete the packaging